 Remix periodically brings in an external team to test our security, including audits for SOC-2 compliance and penetration tests.
 Assessments are based on current attack trends and verification of best practices (e.g. OWASP Top 10).
 Findings are reviewed and remediated by our technical teams.

 It is our policy to log all actions taken by a user or a service (using a role) and to report those logs automatically to AWS CloudTrail.

 Our mission is to help build more livable cities.
 We make software tools that cities use to understand multi-modal urban transportation systems and improve safety, access to mobility, and sustainability in their communities.
 Where those tools incorporate mobility data, our contracts with cities and mobility companies govern our access to data and limit what we can and cannot do with it.

 We get our revenue from building great technology and services.
 Advertising is not part of our business model, and we don’t sell individual trip data or other personal information.

 We don’t directly collect trip data from individuals.
-Remix has contractual obligations to city customers and mobility providers that govern our ability to collect, use, share, secure, and delete various data that is provided to us.
+Remix has contractual obligations to city customers and mobility companies that govern our ability to collect, use, share, secure, and delete various data that is provided to us.